theNEOkun/TextGame/Explanation of the cells.md

 ### "interactions":

-Is where things like doors and chests are added and are used with "interact [interactable]", "open [interactable]" etc. in the example below interactx is changed to something to interact with, ex door or chest.
+Is where things like chests are added and are used with "interact [interactable]", "open [interactable]" etc. in the example below interactx is changed to something to interact with, ex chest.

 #### "desc":